-Whether it’s trail walking with the family, a long-distance walk or a mountain hike that you fancy, a pair of good quality walking boots is essential.
+Whether it’s trail walking with the family, a long-distance walk or a mountain hike that you fancy, a pair of good quality walking boots are an essential addition to any outdoor enthusiasts wardrobe.

 For decades, leather was the material of choice when manufacturing outdoor footwear.
 This is because leather is tough, durable and fairly breathable.
 These days, many more walking boots are made using new fabrics that offer toughness, durability, improved breathability and comfort.
 Modern fabric boots offer great comfort and breathability.